 To enable OPC to invest in the securities of anybody corporates, the Government may change the appropriate regulations.
 OPC’s formation or conversion would be further encouraged by a tax-efficient structure.
 A true sense of incentive would be provided to an OPC in this way.
 Additionally, this would advance the simplicity of conducting business.

 For entrepreneurs who wanted to organize firms as private limited companies without adding any extra members to the business, the One Person Company (OPC), incorporated under the Companies Act, 2013, came down as a blessing.
-As the name implies, an OPC differs from other corporate forms in that it places the company’s one shareholder or member at the center of attention.
+As the name implies, an OPC differs from other corporate forms in that it places the company’s one shareholder or member at the centre of attention.

 Experts expressed the opinion that a person who has a ground-breaking concept and wants to implement it through a business regime should not be required to do so as an organization of people.
 In this case, the person needs to be provided a platform to function well, even if they are the only member.
 This is precisely why the Act developed the cutting-edge idea of One Person Company.
 The Act also approved a few compliances that were necessary for the incorporation of an OPC.